-Failure to submit the balance due by March 6, 2021 means that the exam order will be cancelled, the deposit forfeited, and the student will not be able to sit for the exam.
+Late payment (with a $40 penalty fee) is possible between February 26 and March 1, 2022.
+Failure to submit the balance due by March 1, 2022 means that the exam order will be cancelled, the deposit forfeited, and the student will not be able to sit for the exam.
 Please be timely with your balance payment.

 How do I submit the exam fees?

 Deposit and Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
 Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
 Postmark deadline to ensure timely mail in deposit processing is November 1, 2021.

 Invoices for the balance due will be emailed out to the parent email address provided on the deposit form.
 Invoices will have the same payment options as above.
 Postmark deadline for timely submission of your balance due is February 20, 2022.
 Late payment of the balance due is possible only online.